awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_source_delay.md

 ## Examples<a name="mysql_rds_set_source_delay-examples"></a>

-To delay replication from the master to the current Read Replica for at least one hour \(3,600 seconds\), you can call `mysql.rds_set_source_delay` with the following parameter:
+To delay replication from the master to the current read replica for at least one hour \(3,600 seconds\), you can call `mysql.rds_set_source_delay` with the following parameter:

 ```
 CALL mysql.rds_set_source_delay(3600);